 1. Words Of Affirmation

-This is for people who give an extra edge to verbal understanding.
-People whose love language is words of affirmation give more value to appreciation and acknowledgment.
+This is for people who feel loved when they hear words of praise.
+People whose love language is words of affirmation feel appreciated and acknowledged.
 They are keen on hearing what you love or appreciate about them.
 People with this love language give importance to the words of affirmation that they receive from their partners.

 Simple words of appreciation, support, or encouragement can make them feel loved and wanted.
 They will also love to receive caring messages and love texts from their partner.
 Just letting them know that they are good at something can make them feel happy.

 This love language is for individuals who want complete attention and time from their partners.
 Spending quality time with their loved ones is the best thing for them.
 People whose love language is quality time seek undivided attention from their partners.
 They like to establish eye contact and seek active listening.

 Spending alone time without disturbance is the key to maintaining a healthy relationship with people who prefer this love language.
 Carving out time to spend together allows your partner to feel loved.

 3. Receiving Gifts

 Does your partner love to receive a gift now and then?
 It is because they find this gesture very affectionate.
 They do not focus on the monetary value of the gift and love that you have put in a wonderful effort to make them feel special.
 They treasure the thoughtfulness that the gift(s) represent(s).
 However small the gift may be, the impact is huge.
 Also, not receiving gifts from their partners may make them feel neglected.

 This is the love language for people who value it most when they receive help from their loved ones.
 Sharing their workload or running an errand for them without being asked can make them feel loved and cared for.
 People whose primary love language is acts of service feel touched when their partners make an effort to do something nice for them.